 Wrapping Up

 We’re still scratching the surface with respect to AI’s capabilities.
 The medical imaging landscape will accelerate with growing customer confidence in AI-based clinical solutions.
-All you need to do is keep developing robust software that can enable radiologists with increased diagnostic accuracy.
+All you need to do is keep developing robust software that can enable radiologists to increase diagnostic accuracy.

 Build a Blockbuster AI-enabled Medical Imaging Software with Imaginovation